• Skip to primary navigation

 • At the end of your 8 minutes of streaming, your toum should be thick.

-• Add in your salt and the juice of one lemon.
+• Add in your salt and citric acid (or lemon juice)

 • Stop processor and store in a sealed container.